 Don Jaime's songs are inspired by his early years in the Haight-Ashbury as a part of the youth culture of the day.
 There he hung out with many legends of those times--Allen Ginsburg, Neal Cassady, Jerry Garcia, et.al.
 Jaime, toting his upright bass from his hometown of Portland to San Francisco, played in The Orkustra, with David LaFlamme and Bobby Beausoleii, a psychedelic electrified orchestra, before becoming the original and longtime bass player for Dan Hicks and the Hot Licks.
 His approach to art and life is strongly influenced by those freewheeling times.

 If you want to read about some of Jaime's Haight-Ashbury adventures click here: http://jaimeleopold.com/scribblings/

 Band statement: "If you take a listen you might hear something you'll really like.
 But maybe not."
-Their new CD is entitled "Live At O'Connor's", a venerable Portland, Oregon roadhouse.
+Their new CD is entitled "Live At O'Connor's", an old and venerable Portland roadhouse.
 The band is currently "en studio" creating what one hopes will be their masterpiece.
 Thank you.

 "Americana folk, embellished with a touch of country, then seasoned with a slice of blues-tinged longing.
 This is music that breathes life."